 RAMMSTEIN‘s third album was recorded in the south of France in 2000 and was released in April 2001.
 The second single off the album “Links 2-3-4” was released along with the music video.
 “Ich Will” was the third single released from the album and was followed by a tour edition of “Mutter” featuring alternative artwork, and live versions of the tracks “Ich Will“, “Links 2-3-4“, “Sonne” and “Spieluhr“.

 RAMMSTEIN appears in the opening scene of the 2002 film “xXx“, performing their song “Feuer Frei!” during a concert.
 The video of the song contains parts of RAMMSTEIN’s performance from the film, and snippets of the film as well.

 RAMMSTEIN recorded their next album “Reise, Reise” in southern Spain between November and December 2003, which was then mixed in Sweden.
 The first single from the band’s 4th studio album was “Mein Teil“, which was released in July of 2004.

 2005-2006 Rosenrot and Völkerball

-Benzin, the first single off of RAMMSTEIN’s next album, Rosenrot was released in October of 2005, and the music video premiered in September.
-Rosenrot released worldwide in October, and place on the top 10 charts in 20 different countries.
-During February of 2006, RAMMSTEIN had an asteroid named after them called “110393 Rammstein”.
-Völkerball, the first live DVD since 1998 was released in November of 2006.
+“Benzin“, the first single off of RAMMSTEIN‘s next album, “Rosenrot” was released in October of 2005, with the music video making it’s premiere in September.
+“Rosenrot” released worldwide in October, and place on the top 10 charts in 20 different countries.
+During the February of 2006, RAMMSTEIN had an asteroid named after them called “110393 Rammstein“.
+“Völkerball“, the first live DVD since 1998 was released in November of 2006.

 2007- 2010 Liebe Ist Für Alle da